LaMitaOne/Flowmotion/README.md

 **v 0.984**
 - higher hotzoomed get painted above lower hotzoomed
   (think that way almost perfect z-order... for now)
 - fixed z-order of new animated incoming single images from Addimage
+- fixed z-order of prev selected animating back from selectnext or prev pic function
 - fixed that last flicker sometimes of just hotzoomed down, in line,
   that moment before it gets static pic again.
 Now all...perfect smooth,
   no flicker, looks really awesome)